Manual & Documentation

 Using the default Synchronic settings, play any note and you’ll hear it repeat on a fixed metronomic pulse.
 Reading through the settings gives us an overall picture of what is happening: When any cluster of 1-12 notes is played within the space of 500 milliseconds, it triggers 20 Synchronic repeats, none of which are transposed, sequenced, or otherwise manipulated in any way.
 Start manipulating settings; notice how things change!

 The Cluster Threshold parameter helps differentiate Synchronic from a standard delay effect or MIDI sequencer.
-If notes are played within the time indicated by the Cluster Threshold, they will be grouped together as a Synchronic sequence.
+If consecutive notes are played (or released, when in Key-Off mode) within the time indicated by the Cluster Threshold, they will be grouped together as a Synchronic sequence.
 And as long as the time between notes remains under the Cluster Threshold, new notes will continue to be added to the cluster.
 For example, with the Cluster Threshold set to 2000ms, any cluster of notes played within 2 seconds becomes a Synchronic pulse.
 Synchronic essentially has a running timer that resets every time a note is played: If the timer runs out of time before you play a new note (ie. exceeds the cluster threshold), then a new cluster begins.
 Otherwise, the new note is added to the current cluster, and the timer is reset.
 You can observe how this is working in real time by looking at the blue progress bars under “how many” and “cluster threshold” in Synchronic.

 Controlling what will and will not be included in a Synchronic cluster can be a powerful compositional tool.
 If you’re playing a fast phrase, they may easily be included in the same cluster.
 This can be done rather loosely: For example, setting the cluster to <50ms will mean that only very fast notes get clustered together, and >5000ms means most notes will be clustered together.
 This could also be done very deliberately: If the tempo is set to 120bpm, than any group of four eighth notes played in time will become a Synchronic cluster.
 Taking into account adaptive Tempo preparation, the possibilities are vast.

-In Synchronic, you can choose precisely how many notes played within a certain amount of time will define a “cluster.”
+In Synchronic, you can choose precisely how many notes played within a certain amount of time will trigger a “cluster.”
 Default is 1-12, meaning that any number of notes up to 12 will trigger a Synchronic reaction.
 However, this parameter can be used to specify one or several values: With the Cluster Threshold set to 1000 (1 second), set both the min and max cluster number to 7, and play around a bit.
 When you play a 7-note cluster, either a chord or melodic line played within 1 second, the Synchronic pulse will be triggered.
 Playing any more or fewer than 7 notes within 1 second will cause the threshold counter will reset.

 The Min cluster value can be greater than the Max, creating a zone within which a certain number of notes will not trigger a Synchronic sequence.
 For example, if Min is 4 and Max is 2, then one, two, or four notes can start a pulse, but three will not.
 You could use this, for example, to have a constant Synchronic pulse where any triad will bring the sequence to a stop.

-Open Example Gallery "Synchronic 1" and play rapid (notes less than 500ms separated) scales of various lengths; a scale of 20 notes will begin playing after you stop, but only the last 8 notes you played will be included in the cluster.
+This caps the number of notes that can be in a cluster (before v2.4, this was internally set to 8, but is now available to the user to set).
+Let's say Cluster Max is 10, and Cluster Thickness is 8: If you play a chord or arpeggio of 9 notes, a cluster will begin, but that cluster will only have 8 notes.
+This can lead to some interesting musical effects.
+For instance, open Example Gallery "Synchronic 1" and play rapid (notes less than 500ms separated) scales of various lengths; a scale of 20 notes will begin playing after you stop, but only the last 8 notes you played will be included in the cluster.
 Now set it to First Note-On mode, and play the same ascending and descending scales; you'll hear the cluster change over time, shadowing the register of your scale.

 One of five sequenced effects, the Transpositions sequencer determines how the Synchronic pitch will shift over time.
 Each column from L-R represents absolute semitone offset from the played pitch.
 A sequence of 0 1 2 3 4 5 6 7 8 9 10 11 12 will play an ascending chromatic scale.